-- (ii) control deficiencies that have been identified and remain unaddressed after some reasonable period of time; and - identification by the issuer or its external auditor of a material misstatement in the financial statements in the current period in circumstances that indicate that the misstatement would not have been detected by the issuer's ICFR; and - (d) ineffective oversight of the issuer's external financial reporting and ICFR by the companyissuer's audit committee; - (b) refiling of an issuer's annual or interim filings because of a material misstatement in its filings; - (c) identification by the issuer's external auditor of a material misstatement; and - (d) for complex entities in highly regulated industries, an ineffective regulatory compliance function.
-This relates solely to those aspects of the ineffective regulatory compliance function in which associated violations of laws and regulations could have a material effect on the reliability of financial reporting. - 8.4 Disclosure of a reportable deficiency in ICFR relating to design - (1) Disclosure of a reportable deficiency in ICFR relating to design-If the certifying officers become aware of a reportable deficiency relating to the design of ICFR that existed at the end of the annual or interim period and the issuer is not able to rely on the ICFR design accommodation for venture issuers in section 2.2 of the Instrument - 9.5 Conclusions on effectiveness if a material weakness exists If the certifying officers identify a material weakness relating to the design or operation of ICFR existing as at the period-end date, the certifying officers might be able to certify that they have designed ICFR if the issuer has committed to a remediation plan to address the reportable deficiency relating to design prior to filing the certificate, could not conclude that the issuer's ICFR is effective.
-Certifying officers may not qualify their assessment by stating that the issuer's ICFR is effective subject to certain qualifications or exceptions except for one of the permitted scope limitations available in section 3.3 of the Instrument.
-As required by paragraph 6 in Form 52-109F1, the certifying officers must ensure the issuer has disclosed in the annual MD&A the certifying officers' conclusions about the effectiveness of ICFR at the financial year end.
+- (b) the cause of each deficiency or combination of deficiencies; - (c) the relevant assertion the component of ICFR was designed to address, if applicable; - (d) the relationship of each deficiency or combination of deficiencies to elements of the control environment, including tone at the top, assignment of authority and responsibility, consistent policies and procedures and issuer-wide programs that apply to all locations and business units; - (e) whether any other controls effectively compensate for the deficiency or combination of deficiencies; and - (f) the potential effect of each deficiency or combination of deficiencies on annual and interim financial statements. - 8.3 Strong indicators of a reportable deficiency Certifying officers should use their judgment to determine whether a reportable deficiency exists.
+Strong indicators of a reportable deficiency include: - (a) an ineffective control environment.
+Circumstances that may indicate that the issuer's control environment is ineffective include: - (i) identification of any fraud on the part of senior management; - (ii) control deficiencies that have been identified and remain unaddressed after some reasonable period of time; and - (iii) ineffective oversight of the issuer's external financial reporting and ICFR by the company's audit committee; - (b) refiling of an issuer's annual or interim filings because of a material misstatement in its filings; - (c) identification by the issuer's external auditor of a material misstatement; and - (d) for complex entities in highly regulated industries, an ineffective regulatory compliance function.
+This relates solely to those aspects of the ineffective regulatory compliance function in which associated violations of laws and regulations could have a material effect on the reliability of financial reporting. - 8.4 Disclosure of a reportable deficiency in ICFR relating to design - (1) Disclosure of a reportable deficiency in ICFR relating to design If the certifying officers become aware of a reportable deficiency relating to the design of ICFR that existed at the end of the annual or interim period and the issuer is not able to rely on the ICFR design accommodation for venture issuers in section 2.2 of the Instrument, the certifying officers might be able to certify that they have designed ICFR if the issuer has committed to a remediation plan to address the reportable deficiency relating to design prior to filing the certificate.